 The Australian Open is on the horizon and after months of speculation, it has finally been confirmed that defending champion Novak Djokovic will, in fact, be participating at Melbourne Park despite the tournament’s organisers making it a requirement that all players must be vaccinated to take part in the Australian Grand Slam.

-Given permission to play in the first major competition of the year after being granted a controversial ‘medical exemption’, which it’s fair to say has not gone down well with everybody, before winning a court battle for his entry to the country, the Serbian is now in pole position with betting sites like Betdaq to win the Australian Open for the fourth year in a row and take his overall tally to 10 Grand Slam titles Down Under.
+Given permission to play in the first major competition of the year after being granted a controversial ‘medical exemption’, which it’s fair to say has not gone down well with everybody, before winning a court battle for his entry to the country, the Serbian is now in pole position with betting sites to win the Australian Open for the fourth year in a row and take his overall tally to 10 Grand Slam titles Down Under.

 It’s not good news for the professionals who were hoping to benefit from his absence in Melbourne, especially with Roger Federer and Dominic Thiem both on the list of absentees due to injuries.
 But winning a Grand Slam title that included the presence of World No.1 Djokovic perhaps garners more credibility, so it certainly won’t deflate the confidence of those around the 33-year-old in the Australian Open betting odds.